Scheduler Support

 Slurm OpenMPI

 The slurm-openmpi scheduler is indirect.
-It submits sbatch.<uid>.sh scripts to Slurm with sbatch and handles job monitoring/cancellation via calls to sacct and scancel.
+It submits sbatch.<uid>.sh scripts to Slurm using the sbatch command and handles job monitoring and cancellation through calls to sacct and scancel.

-By substituting the srun heterogeneous syntax with the mpirun MPMD syntax, this scheduler enables to launch groups of size greater than unity when srun heterogeneous job submission is not supported.
+By replacing the srun heterogeneous syntax with the mpirun MPMD syntax, this scheduler enables launching groups of size greater than one when srun heterogeneous job submission is not supported.

 Warning

 To ensure full flexibility, the total number of tasks is not derived automatically.
-Making sure group_size, #SBATCH --ntasks and mpirun -n are consistent is the user's responsibility.
+It is the user's responsibility to ensure consistency between group_size, #SBATCH --ntasks, and mpirun -n.

-An example of configuration file for slurm-openmpi is available for heat-pde-sa: config_slurm.json.
+An example of a configuration file for slurm-openmpi is available for heat-pde-sa: config_slurm.json.

 sbatch study_g.sh

-Where, for a CPU & GPU allocation, study_g.sh would look as follows:
+For a CPU & GPU allocation, the study_g.sh script would look as follows:

 #!/bin/sh